tristanmorgan/nomad-test/README.md

 that should get most running.

+in the terraform folder is a ca_cert.pem that if you import to your keychain you can access the TLS endpoints with out invalid cert warnings.

 ## Notes

 Consul and Nomad will run a single node and persist data in a local folder, Vault uses Consul for its storage.
 Fabio Load-balancer will use hostnames to route traffic so the consul DNS is recommended. port 80 should get a redirect to https on 443. most services use your lan IP address localhost for a container is inside the container so won't work.

+## Shutdown

+running the following will stop all the containers and allow a clean shutdown of nomad.

+terraform destroy -target nomad_job.everything